jaanga/gubgub/README.md

 Issues
 --------------------------------------------------------------------------------

 * 2016-10-28 ~ Decide whether or not all folder names have numbers
 * 2016-10-28 ~ Reports error when cannot open README ~ probably unfixable
-* 2016-10-20 ~ Contents readme iframes not working in MS Edge browser
+* 2016-10-20 ~ Microsoft Edge: Contents readme iframes not displaying data - probably issue with '/' in id